Michigan Learner’s Permit: A First-Time Teen Driver Guide

 Are you ready to start driving?
 To get a Michigan learner’s permit, you must comply with the rules set by the Secretary of State (SOS) for all new drivers.
 So before you get your permit, you must complete two segments of the Driver’s Ed program.

 Once you complete your Driver’s Ed segments, you can visit the SOS office with a parent and provide your Driver’s Ed certificate and additional documents.
 You will be exempt from taking the written test.
-Out of state residents who will transfer a learner’s permit must complete the written test.
+Out-of-state residents who will transfer a learner’s permit must complete the written test.

 Michigan Driver’s Ed Program